RetroReversing/retroReversing/pages/sega/WorkingAtSega.md

 ## Programming
 There is then an interview with Adrian Stevens - Technical Director which he describes as a programmer with more responsibilities.

-- What development kit is he using?
+He briefly shows the development kit he is using is the **Cross Products CartDev** machine hooked up to his standard PC and a retail SEGA Genesis.

-- Normal PC connected to special cartridge in a normal SEGA Genesis allows debugging.
+He even Demonstrates being able to pause and step through the game using the debugger on the pc.

-- Demonstrates being able to pause and step through the game using the debugger on the pc.
+## Computer Graphics Artist

-## Other Notes
+Interview with Marti Thomson about her work as a Computer Graphics Artist at STI, more specifically a background artist, and appears to be showing off some sort of tile editor on her PC.

-* Shows assembly code and development kit in part 2.
+## Notes about the Date
-* Video at the end mentions 1993 so I'm presuming thats when the documentary was filmed, but some commenters on Youtube believe it to be 1995.
-Presumably because its showing in-development games.
+The filming may have been done in 1993 as the Youtube title suggests but some of the edited footage is definetly from later as it shown SEGA saturn games such as Bug, Clockwork Knight and Panzel Dragoon.
+Some commenters on Youtube believe it to be 1995 but Comix Zone was in development at the time for the in-person filming so it is likely to be earlier than that.